breatheco-de/content/src/content/lesson/what-are-dictionaries-in-python.md

 ## Dictionary methods!

-In the following video tutorial you will see some of the most important dictionary methods and also below the video you will see a table with some more methods.
+In the following video tutorial, you will see some of the most important dictionary methods, and below the video, you will see a table with some more methods.

 <iframe
     width="650"